IBM/ibm-cos-sdk-python/docs/source/guide/migration.rst

 Resource Objects
 ~~~~~~~~~~~~~~~~
 Second, while every service now uses the runtime-generated low-level client, some services additionally have high-level generated objects that we refer to as ``Resources``.
 The lower-level is comparable to Boto 2.x layer 1 connection objects in that they provide a one to one mapping of API operations and return low-level responses.
-The higher level is comparable to the high-level customizations from Boto 2.x: an S3 ``Key``, an EC2 ``Instance``, and a DynamoDB ``Table`` are all considered resources in Boto 3.
+The higher level is comparable to the high-level customizations from Boto 2.x: an S3 ``Key`` is considered resources in Boto 3.
 Just like a Boto 2.x ``S3Connection``'s ``list_buckets`` will return ``Bucket`` objects, the Boto 3 resource interface provides actions and collections that return resources.
 Some services may also have hand-written customizations built on top of the runtime-generated high-level resources (such as utilities for working with S3 multipart uploads).

 ::